ed1d1a8d/personal-website/content/posts/taylor-series/index.md

 # Introduction

 Recently I had to bound the error in a Taylor expansion.
-However I forgot the form of the error term, so I had to look it up.
+However, I forgot the form of the error term and had to look it up.
 This was not the first time I've had to look it up.
 In fact, though I first learned about Taylor expansions in 2014{{< sidenote >}}
     Shoutout to Ms. Dartnell!
 {{< /sidenote >}},
-up till 2021 I struggled to remember the remainder formula.
+up till 2021 I struggled to remember their remainder formula.

 This post is my attempt to
-re-derive Taylor expansions in a way I can finally remember.
+re-derive Taylor expansions and their error term in a way I can finally remember.

 # Approach